alvarobartt/investpy/README.md

 For further information or any question feel free to contact me via email at alvarob96@usal.es

 **Disclaimer:** this is just for personal use, I am not related at all with Investing or any similar company.
 This is just a tool for the research project I am working on.
-I get no profit or economic benefit from this scrapper.
+I get no profit or economic benefit from this scraper.
+I also contacted Investing.com and they gave me permission to develop this project with the condition of mentioning the source where I get the data from.